TrevorClute/CatCover/README.md

 # Cat Cover
-this project is used to prevent my haired cat from eating my hairless cats.
+this project is used to prevent my haired cat from eating my hairless cats food.
 <video src="showcase/IMG_3126.mov" controls width="600"></video>